ritvikchand1/TripAdvisor-Hotel-Rating-Prediction-/README.md

-Developed a Machine Learning model that predicts a hotel rating based on a randomly generated review from a user Build a dynamic web app which integrates the model
+Developed a Machine Learning model that predicts a hotel rating based on a randomly generated review from a user.
+Integrated the model onto a dynamic web application